User research helps teams learn about users and create services that meet their needs.

 - understand problems users are having and how they might be resolved

-This means doing user research in every iteration of every phase - starting in discovery and continuing throughout live.
-You can’t only do it at the beginning or end of development.
+This means doing small batches of user research in every iteration of each development phase - starting in discovery and continuing throughout live.
+This is more effective and efficient than doing one or two large studies at the beginning or end of development.

 Doing this means you can:

-- respond to user behaviour and feedback to continuously improve the service
+- respond to changing user behaviour and feedback to continuously improve the service

 These ‘exposure hours’ can involve interviews, home or workplace visits, lab-based usability tests or any other research activities where people can watch and listen to real users.